 She says in that Glossary at the end of “The Key to Theosophy”: “For “Taijasi” means the radiant, and Manas, becoming radiant in consequence of its union with Buddhi, and being, so to speak, merged into it, is identified with the latter; the trinity has become one; and, as the element of Buddhi is the highest, it becomes Buddhi-Taijasi.
 In short, it is the human soul illuminated by the radiance of the divine soul, the human reason lit by the light of the Spirit or Divine SELF-CONSCIOUSNESS.”

 This Union is also what is meant by the Pavamana, the “Fire by Friction,” one of the Three Fires which play an important role in both Eastern Esotericism as well as the popular exoteric Hindu scriptures.
-Although some well known pseudo-Theosophists, intent on distorting the genuine Theosophy of the Masters and HPB, have taught that Fire by Friction is the lowest and most material of the Three Fires and that Electric Fire (Pavaka) is the highest and most spiritual, this is simply not the case and is a purposeful reversal of what HPB so carefully stated and explained in “The Secret Doctrine.”
+Although some well known pseudo-Theosophists, intent on distorting the genuine Theosophy of the Masters and HPB, have taught that Fire by Friction is the lowest and most material of the Three Fires and that Electric Fire (Pavaka) is the highest and most spiritual, this is not the case and is an exact reversal of what HPB so carefully stated and explained in “The Secret Doctrine.”

 For “the “Fire of friction” means the Union between Buddhi, the sixth, and Manas, the fifth, principles, which thus are united or cemented together; the fifth merging partially into and becoming part of the monad.”
 Pavaka is the lowest and most material of the Three Fires and Pavamana is the highest, the “Spiritual Fire which alone makes of man a divine and perfect entity.”

 This is why it is said that here on the physical plane of existence Buddhi – being universal, pure, spiritual, subjective, undifferentiated and unconditioned – is entirely unconscious and inactive, until eventually it “is made conscious by its union with the higher faculties of Manas.”